mithunsthomas/Work/all/modules/connect/README.txt

 Key your database with whatever name you want.
 Now you can access your database in any module.
 To access your database use the command db_set_active('your db key goes here');

+To use the connect module:
+In the sites folder open the all folder
+Create a modules folder
+Create a connect folder in the modules folders
+Add the two files connect. module and connect.info into this folder Open the connect.module file and make the necessary changes.(follow directions in the comments) Install the module.